 - Make sure to track all links to measure the effectiveness of your campaign

 If you are planning to work with an influencer this holiday season, you need to plan early.
-And when I mean early, I mean right after you finish reading this blog post.
-As holidays approach, the demand for working with influencers will increase, but the opportunities will decrease, so don’t miss out!
+And when I say early, I mean right after you finish reading this blog post.
+As the holidays approach, the demand for working with influencers will increase, but the opportunities will decrease, so don’t miss out!
 If you need a deadline, aim to pitch to influencers in early November at the latest so that there is plenty of time to run a successful influencer holiday campaign!

 Make Use Of UGC (User-Generated Content)

 Speaking of influencers, the best ones are your followers.
 They’re the ones sharing their positive experiences with family and friends without incentives.
 This is called UGC (User-Generated Content).
 UGC can be anything your audience posts about your brand or products such as unboxing/unwrapping videos, reviews, book selfies, etc.

 There could not be a more perfect time than the holidays to embrace UGC because people are doing special things that they want to share.
 These types of posts are relatable and can help to build engagement in your community.
 Show your customers you appreciate them by amplifying their voices and sharing their unique interpretations of your brand, that’ll always be a hit—holiday time or not.

 Pro Tip: Utilize UGC to add social proof to your social ads by combining photos from your customers and reviews to enhance their clickability and stand out among a sea of other ecommerce businesses.
 Also—always make sure to ask permission before you use a photo by a customer in your social content!